Riverdale Country School: Campuses

+Covering 19.5 acres, the Hill Campus is located on Fieldston Road, overlooking Van Cortlandt Park.
+It is home to the Middle School (6th to 8th) and the Upper School (9th to 12th).

 The River Campus (Pre-K to 5th) sits on 8 acres along the Hudson River.
 The buildings on the River Campus are the Early Learning Building (Pre-K through second grade classrooms and the gymnasium), the Senior Building (classrooms for drawing, painting, and sculpture), the Admissions/Junior building (includes the Lower School head's office, the Learning Commons, and Admissions, and the Upper Learning Building.
-Completed in 2016, the Upper Learning Building includes a theater, cafeteria, classrooms for third through fifth grade, and multi-purpose spaces.
-Architectural Record noted: "It is a building born of exploration, deep discussions with educators about their needs and desires, and a willingness to tweak on the fly."
-The River Campus also has tennis courts, a playing field, a greenhouse, gardens, and a playground.
-The land for the River Campus was given to Riverdale by the family of George Walbridge Perkins, an early environmentalist and associate of Theodore Roosevelt and J.P.
-Morgan.
-The family also donated their adjacent property, Wave Hill, to the City of New York for a public garden and cultural center.
+The land for the River Campus was given to Riverdale by the family of George Walbridge Perkins.

 Academics

-In addition to college-preparatory courses in math, science, and humanities, Riverdale offers “maker” programs that combine science, technology, engineering, arts, and mathematics, as well as courses in robotics and coding.
+In addition to college-preparatory courses in math, science, and humanities, Riverdale offers "maker" programs that combine science, technology, engineering, arts, and mathematics, as well as courses in robotics and coding.
 Latin, Greek, French, Spanish, Chinese, and Japanese also are offered.
 Interdisciplinary courses in the Lower, Middle, and Upper Schools encourage students to draw connections across disciplines.
-Constructing America, a required course for juniors, is co-taught by the History and English faculty.
-Integrated Liberal Studies, a required course for seniors, explores four essential topics: Virtue, the Self, Social Justice, and the Environment.
-Independent study opportunities allow students to gain in-depth knowledge in subjects of their choosing.
-The Global Studies program organizes trips around the world.
-An outdoor educator organizes hiking, camping and rock-climbing trips in the Hudson Valley, trekking in Patagonia, and kayaking in Alaska.
+Integrated Liberal Studies is required of seniors and concentrates on virtue, the self, social justice, and the environment.
+Independent projects are also considered.

 Riverdale is chartered by the New York State Board of Regents and is accredited by the New York State Association of Independent Schools.